@svelte-put/toc

 No Dynamic Update

-During development, you may notice that toc does not update when you change the action parameters at runtime and require a page refresh to work again.
-This is because currently toc only runs once on mount.
+During development, you may notice that toc does not update when you change the action parameters at runtime and will require a page refresh to work again.
+This is because currently toc.actions.root only runs once on mount.

 Supporting dynamic update is quite a task (tracking what's changed and avoiding duplicate operations) that will increase the bundle size & complexity but is not practically useful in most use cases (how often does a table of contents change at runtime?).